weyoss/redis-smq/docs/api/message.md

 Set the time in seconds to wait after the start time to wait before scheduling the message again.

-Message scheduled period can be set together with message scheduled repeat.
+Message scheduled period can be configured together with [message scheduled repeat](#messageprototypesetscheduledrepeat).

 ```javascript
 const { Message } = require('redis-smq');